 First appeared in: The Mysterious Island (1874)

 The original “mysterious island” that first appeared in a novel has since served as the main plot location in at least a half dozen films.
 Mysterious Island (the book) was a sequel to Jules Verne’s famous Twenty Thousand Leagues Under the Sea and In Search of the Castaways, though, thematically, it is vastly different from those books.
 While on the island, the main characters find a message in a bottle which serves as part of the mystery theme.

 First appeared in: Timaeus (360 BC) by Plato

-Arguably the inspiration for many of the other islands listed above, Atlantis’s appearances on television and in video games is incredibly diverse, from being playable levels in Arctic Thunder and Guitar Hero: Smash Hits, to the titular location in television’s Stargate Atlantis.
-Of course, while we are reasonably confident that no actual island has housed Dr. Moreau’s experiments, smoke monsters or Batman’s arch-nemesis, Atlantis may have actually existed.
-Sure, the search for it has attracted the attention of such fictional heroes as Indiana Jones, but many real life archaeologists and explorers, alike, have devoted much time and effort in that quest as well.
+Arguably the inspiration for many other islands listed above, Atlantis’s appearances in television and video games are incredibly diverse, from playable levels in Arctic Thunder and Guitar Hero: Smash Hits to the titular location in television’s Stargate Atlantis.
+Of course, while we are reasonably confident that no actual island has housed Dr. Moreau’s experiments, smoke monsters, or Cortés’s cursed treasure, Atlantis may have actually existed.
+Sure, the search for it has attracted the attention of such fictional heroes like Indiana Jones.
+Still, many real-life archaeologists and explorers alike have devoted much time and effort to that quest as well.